 Since we’re doing ice-breaker charades: office edition, the best way is to write up names of workplace hotspots: the cafeteria couch that nobody sits on, that succulent plant in the Manager’s cubicle, a teammate’s lunchbox, and so on.
 After that, divide the room into distributed teams and let them guess it out.
 Remember - no talking!

 This one really clears the head of all the meeting attendees.
-Bring in the head of the department, project manager, or the CEO in the room for a short span and allow the attendees to shoot questions about whatever they want to.
-In most of cases, the questions asked by one person would clarify a lot of doubts.
+Please bring in the head of the department, project manager, or the CEO in the room for a short span and allow the attendees to shoot questions about whatever they want.
+In most cases, the questions asked by one person would clarify a lot of doubts.

 It’s as simple as one two three.
 One, we kick off the meeting with a 5-minute solemn self-contemplation.
 Two, we write down what’s stressing us out on a piece of paper, and three, we tear the paper apart!
 Not only does bringing your stress to paper make it negligible and minute, but the privacy remains intact on tearing it off.

 What do you feel like?
 The best way to loosen everyone up is to describe their current mood in one word with a follow-up question.
-Try not to get into much depth though, as it is for your team members to follow up on them in the cafeteria.
+Try not to get into much depth, though, as your team members follow up on them in the cafeteria.
 (Author’s Note: As I’m writing this, I feel ecstatic.
 Why?
 Because it’s simply a good day!).

 Everyone bonds over food - be it the vegans, the hard-core steak-lovers, or frozen food enthusiasts - it’s a common standpoint.
 The easiest icebreaker game is to ask everyone in the room to note down the Top-5 delicacies that they like/dislike and put them in a bowl.
 You won’t believe how many people bond over their likes (or dislikes).

 Run a friendly poll - ranging from Tea or Coffee to Harry Potter or Star Wars, pick a topic according to your team’s interests and divide them (physically, if possible) and have a debate on it.
-That should be enough to loosen them up, if not reach a conclusion.
+That should be enough to loosen them up, if not conclude.
 PS: Don’t let the topics get too controversial or heated.

 Just ask the employees to break the ice.
 It’s a lot simpler than it sounds, but an easy way would be to have an inside man/woman.
 They can start with a joke, an anecdote, how they jumped a red on their way to work, and whatnot.
 It’d connect like clockwork with time.

-Now that you have 25 new icebreaker games to try as remote team building activities as well as your huddles in the conference room, make the most of it.
-After all, there are hardly any people who don’t like having fun.
+Now that you have twenty-six new icebreaker games to try as remote team building activities, as well as your huddles in the conference room, make the most of it.
+After all, hardly any people don’t like having fun.